NewTechSE/LicensePlace/Readme.md

     []: # API: REST
     []: # Blockchain - IPFS - Metamask - Ethereum

-This is a blockchain-based for open-source software license management system.
+This is a blockchain-based for software license management market system.

 #### How to run?